 - Divide the asparagus into 8 equal portions.

-- Wrap each portion in 1/2 piece of bacon and place on prepared baking sheet.
+- Wrap each portion in 1/2 piece of bacon and arrange spaced apart on prepared baking sheet.

 - Roast for 30 minutes, or until bacon is beginning to brown and asparagus is getting crispy.

 - While it's cooking, put the goat cheese in the freezer so it's easier to crumble.
 Use the tines of a fork to twist crumbles off the goat cheese.

 - Transfer asparagus bundles to a serving plate and sprinkle with crumbled goat cheese.